How do I apply?

 When is the submission deadline?
 Is there an entry fee?

-Submissions open now.
+The next cycle of submissions will be open from April 15 to May 15, 2019.
 There is no entry fee to apply to OLIG, but it is only open to alumni of TFI.
-The deadline to apply is July 23, 2018.

 How many projects will be selected?